CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

             Error using cosmo_plot_slices (line 72)
             expected 3D image - did you select a single volume?

-        But if I transpose the targets in my ds_corr, everything works…or at least the image appears and to my ‘naive’ eye seems correct.
+        But if I transpose the targets in my ds_corr, everything works... or at least the image appears and to my 'naive' eye seems correct.

-        I’m sure I just miss something in the logics of cosmo_plot_slices: could it be that having a 1 x n samples array, if I don’t transpose the targets into an horizontal vector the dimensions simply mismatch, then the code doesn’t work?
+        I'm sure I just miss something in the logics of cosmo_plot_slices: could it be that having a 1 x n samples array, if I don't transpose the targets into an horizontal vector the dimensions simply mismatch, then the code doesn't work?

   * The issue is how you substitud the .samples in the 'corr' array. ``ds_dsm`` has 28 (=8*(8-1)/2) rows (samples), and the samples attributes each must have the same number of rows.
 One way to deal with this is to do: